freeCodeCamp/arcade-mode/PROGRESS.md

 # PROGRESS for Arcade Mode

+## Wednesday 5/10/17:

+### Tuomas:
+  - Progress:
+    1. Test case results are now shown on the left panel of the application.

 ## Tuesday 5/9/17:
 ### Tim:
   - Progress:
     1. Set up WebWorker to handle evaluation of user defined code.
       - User code execution hook generated; will be used for the code output window.
       - Test cases can now be evaluated, though still need to map the case to the result.

+### Tuomas:
+  - Progress:
+      1. Added react-codemirror component and integrated with redux code.

 ## Monday 5/8/17:
 ### Tim: